Karolinenylaender/MSSwaypointsSearch/readme.md

 ## Step 4: Evaluate the generated waypoints and paths
 *Structure of experiments*
-Inside the folder 'ExperiementsResults' there is a folder for each ship.
+Inside the folder 'ExperiementsResults' there is a folder for each vessel.
 The name of each file indicates the type of search that is performed
-> e.g ExperiementsResults/remus100/minDistanceMaxPath-P10-exNum51-g2 is the results for
+> e.g ExperiementsResults/remus100/WPgenComb-P10-exNum51-g2 is the results for
-> * ship = remus100
+> * Vessel = remus100
-> * search method: minDistanceMaxPath
+> * search method: WPgenComb
 > * population size: 10
 > * experiment number 51
 > * generation number: 2